Course Release Policy

 Responsibility of the Dean

-In addition to the course release budget described above, the Dean has two additional course release budgets.
+In addition to the course release budget described above, the dean has two additional course release budgets.
 The first budget is used to compensate and incentivize DEOs.
-The second budget provides the Dean with the flexibility to use course release to meet special needs, such as those associated with achieving CLAS strategic initiatives.
+The second budget provides the dean with the flexibility to use course release to meet special needs, such as those associated with achieving CLAS strategic initiatives.

 Releases may also be necessary to incentivize or reward interdisciplinary service, such as directing centers that are affiliated with, and contribute to, more than one department.
-The Dean may also opt not to use this budget on course releases in one or more years to save money or address other priorities.
+The dean may also opt not to use this budget on course releases in one or more years to save money or address other priorities.
 They may also choose to use course releases to help with faculty retention and recruitment efforts, for example.

 Responsibility of the DEO

 DEOs should not be given the authority to grant themselves course release as it is a conflict of interest.
-Therefore, the course release budget for departments does not include course release for individual DEOs.
+DEOs receive separate course release(s) as part of their DEO appointment.
+Therefore, the course release budget for units does not include course release for individual DEOs.

 DEOs cannot provide more than one course release to any individual faculty member in any given academic year.
-Departments are financially responsible for hiring Adjuncts or Visitors to cover essential courses affected by a course release:

-• The College must approve Visitor and Adjunct appointments.
+• The college must approve Visitor and Adjunct appointments.

-• The College is not obligated to meet the teaching needs of departments that are created through the use of course releases.
+• The college is not obligated to meet the teaching needs of departments that are created through the use of course releases.

 Forms